First-Time Freshmen Undergraduate Students

 - Request your High School transcript be submitted to the Admissions office.

-- Have your standardized test scores (SAT or ACT) reported to the Admissions and Records office.
-When taking the SAT I, use either the CSU Fullerton code of 4589 or the CSU code of 3594.
-If you use the CSU code, your score report made available to any CSU campus of your choice.
+- Your standardized test scores (SAT or ACT) will be sent to CSU Fullerton through the Cal State Apply application.
+When taking the SAT I, use either the CSU Fullerton code of 4589 or the CSU code of 3594, both codes will release your scores through Cal State Apply.
 When taking the ACT, use either the CSU Fullerton code of 0355 or you can release your ACT scores through Cal State Apply after you submit your admission application.

 - Additional required steps will be communicated during the process via emails and letters from the Admissions office.